amssGuard/ExperimentalOs/README.md

 #  ExperimentalOS

-A lightweight experimental kernel written in C++ and assembly.
-This documentation explains key parts of the boot process, multiboot header, stack setup, and GDT configuration used to enter protected mode.
+adoKern is a lightweight experimental kernel written in C++ and assembly, named in honor of someone special.
+This documentation explains key parts of its boot process, Multiboot header, stack setup, and GDT configuration used to enter protected mode.

+-📺 Boot Message: The first visible line printed by adoKern is: hello world(ado)

+—a tribute embedded into the soul of the system.

 ---